IgnisDa/ryot/docs/content/integrations.md

 ### Kodi

 The [Kodi](https://kodi.tv/) integration allows syncing the current movie or TV show you are watching.
-It will work for all the media that have been a valid TMDb ID attached to their metadata.
+It will work for all the media that have a valid TMDb ID attached to their metadata.

 1. Generate a slug in the integration settings page.
 Copy the newly generated